openstack/freezer-web-ui/README.rst

     # cd freezer-web-ui

-    # cp _50_freezer.py  /opt/stack/horizon/openstack_dashboard/enabled/
+    # cp _50_freezer.py.example  /opt/stack/horizon/openstack_dashboard/enabled/_50_freezer.py

+    # make sure freezer is installed from source as detailed in the first step

     # restart apache2 service

-A new tab called "Disaster Recovery" will be on your panels.
+A new tab called "Disaster Recovery" will appear on your panels.

 Tox